ugosan/dirosaurios-landing/_pages/privacypolicy.md

 **Last updated**
 September 15 2020

-# Privacy Policy for Dirosaurios
+# Privacy Policy for 12 Dinos

-Welcome to our Dirosaurios Privacy Policy!
+Welcome to our 12 Dinos Privacy Policy!
 We are committed to protecting the privacy of children using our app.
 Below, we outline how we handle information and assure you that no data is collected from users.
 ## 1.0 Information We Collect

 We do not collect any personal information from children using our game app.